Frequently Asked Questions

 We will apply for a withholding tax number.
 All you have to do is wait for instructions from the Tax Administration (possibly through us).

-Copies of the employment contract, of a valid ID (NOT a driving licence), and of a bank card, a fully completed and signed ‘Model form for the statement of payroll tax information’, valid e-mail address, 30%-facility ruling (if applicable).
+Copies of the employment contract, a valid ID (NOT a driving licence), and a bank card, a fully completed and signed ‘Model form for the statement of payroll tax information’, valid e-mail address, 30%-facility ruling (if applicable).